jazminvaleriano/travel_planner/README.md

 # TripTrek

 Welcome to the TripTrek project!
-This repository houses a simple tool designed to simplify travel planning by automating the generation of optimal itineraries for your favorite destination.
-Whether you're a seasoned traveler or embarking on your first adventure, *TripTrek* will help you make the most of your trip.
+This repository contains a prototype tool designed to simplify travel planning by generating itineraries, creating a budget and tracking expenses for your next adventure.

 ## Features
 * **Customizable Itineraries**: Users can specify their destination city, travel preferences and schedule.
-TripTrek Itinerary Generator will organize your activities efficiently, _and estimate your trip costs (potentially)_, maximizing your time and enjoyment.
+TripTrek Itinerary Generator will organize your activities efficiently, and estimate your trip costs, maximizing your time and enjoyment.
 * **Budget Management**: You can use TripTrek to keep track of your trip expenses (such as accommodation costs, transportation, meals, and activities), and stay within budget.
 * **Data visualization and Trip Analysis**: Provide users with visualizations of their trip data, such as a timeline of planned activities or a breakdown of expenses by category.
 Allow users to analyze their travel patterns and budget usage to optimize future trips.